B.A. – Studio Art

 The Bachelor of Arts in Studio Art provides a major for those students, who wish to develop and investigate a broad range of aesthetic, conceptual, and technical approaches.

-Students may present their work for review into the BFA program after completing an 8 image portfolio.
-Students must also maintain a major GPA of 3.00 or above.
+Students may present their work for review into the BFA program after completing an 8-image portfolio.
+To be eligible for acceptance to the BFA program, students must maintain a major GPA of 3.00 or above.
 See BFA Application Review for details.

 120 units are required to complete the Bachelor of Arts (BA) in Studio Art, 42 units of which must be upper division coursework.
-Specific Program Requirements can be viewed through UA Academic Catalogs.
+Specific program requirements can be viewed through UA Academic Catalogs.
 In addition, all students must complete General Education requirements.
+Download the BA Studio Art checklist for detailed information.

-See the admissions section for information on how to apply to this programs.
+See the admissions section for information on how to apply to this program.

 |Program Requirement||Description||Required Number of Units|